Two-way Clustering Robust Variance Estimator in Quantile Regression Models: Monte Carlo simulation

 In this simulation section, we assess the robustness of the proposed two-way clustered quantile regression inference procedure across a range of clustering configurations.
 We evaluate the finite-sample performance of the proposed two-way CRVE and compare it with alternatives that only account for dependence along the $g$-dimension, the $h$-dimension, or the $(g,h)$ intersection, respectively.

 For each replication, we generate a two-way array $\{(y_{gh},X_{gh})\}_{g\le G,\,h\le H}$ from

 The latent components are mutually independent and i.i.d.\ standard normal.
 Hence both the regressor and the regression error exhibit additive two-way dependence through $(U_{g},V_{h})$ plus an idiosyncratic component.
-We set $\beta_j=1$ for each $j=1,\ldots,d$ and conduct inference on the null hypothesis $\mathcal{H}_0:\beta_d(\tau)=1$.
-We also consider specifications in which $\beta_d(\tau)$ varies with $\tau\in(0,1)$ and and test a range of $\tau$-specific null hypotheses.
-The results are qualitatively similar, and we therefore relegate them to the Internet Appendix.
+In the baseline design, we set $\beta_j(\tau)=1$ for all $j=1,\ldots,d$ and conduct inference on the null hypothesis $\mathcal{H}_0:\beta_d(\tau)=1$ at $\tau=0.50$.

+We also consider the case $\tau=0.25$.
+In addition, we study specifications in which $\beta_d(\tau)$ varies with $\tau\in(0,1)$ and test the corresponding quantile-specific null hypotheses.
+We further analyze a heteroskedastic design.
+Across all these alternative specifications, the results are qualitatively similar to those for the benchmark design reported in the main text.
+We therefore present them in Internet Appendix IA.

 We compute the quantile regression estimator $\widehat{\beta}_{d}(\tau)$ and the associated two-way clustered variance estimator.
 All results are based on $10,000$ Monte Carlo replications.
 By default, we set $d=10$, $G=H=50$, and $\omega_{\bullet}^{X}=\omega_{\bullet}^{e}=1$.
 Nominal level is $5\%$.